noahehall/theBookOfNoah/0current/aws/0networking.md

     - vpc: provides a holistic view of all VPC components in all regions
       - can also drill down to a specific region
 - sometimes
+  - you can permit TCP outbound traffic on ports 32768-61000 to catch all linux ephemeral ports
 - never
   - delete the default VPC
     - renders some services unusable